Payment System and Reserve Bank Oversight

 The Reserve Banks' FedLine Solutions provide depository institutions with a variety of connections for accessing the Reserve Banks' payment and information services.

 For priced services, the Reserve Banks charge fees for these connections and allocate the associated costs and revenue to the various services.
 There are currently six FedLine Solutions through which customers can access the Reserve Banks' priced services: FedMail, FedLine Exchange, FedLine Web, FedLine Advantage, FedLine Command, and FedLine Direct.
 These FedLine Solutions are designed to meet the individual connectivity, security, and contingency requirements of depository institution customers.

 The Reserve Banks continue to focus on increased resiliency and availability of the FedLine Solutions.
-Additionally, the Reserve Banks are advancing the safety and security of the FedLine Solutions through key infrastructure upgrades, network modernization, proactive monitoring of an evolving threat environment, and strengthening of endpoint security policies.
+In 2021, the Reserve Banks advanced the safety and security of FedLine Solutions by making progress on key infrastructure upgrades and network modernization, as well as through proactive monitoring of an evolving threat environment and by strengthening endpoint security policies.

 Federal Reserve Intraday Credit